Modal Verbs of Obligation

 Negative of should is shouldn’t.

-• You shouldn’t buy that car if you haven’t tried it.
+- You shouldn’t buy that car unless you’ve tried it.

 Discover more from My Lingua Academy